Co-directors: Ken Goldberg and Joseph Santarromana

 Archivist: Hannes Mayer

 "Il faut cultiver notre jardin."
 Voltaire

-The TeleGarden is an art installation that allows web users to view
+The Telegarden was an art installation that allowed web users to view

 and interact with a remote garden filled with living plants.
-Members
+Anyone online

 movements of an industrial robot arm.

 The Telegarden was developed at the University of Southern California

 and went online in June 1995.
 In its first year, over 9000 members

 helped cultivate.
 In September 1996, the Telegarden was moved to the